Transformation Driven Visual Reasoning: Dataset Balance

 \section{Dataset Balance}

 Data balancing is an important factor to be considered when constructing TRANCE.
 Several factors are balanced in TRANCE, so that a learner is expected to reason the transformation without utilizing the biased features such as the length of transformation in data.
 Without considering the image rendering, the data generation process consists of two stages, i.e.~sampling an initial scene graph and sampling a transformation sequence to transform the initial scene graph into the final scene graph.
-In the following of this section, we first introduce the factors that are balanced in these two stages and then describe the method we used.
+In the following of this section, we first introduce the factors that are balanced in these two stages and then describe the method we use.

-When sampling the initial scene graph, the number of visual objects and the attribute values of all objects are balanced strictly.
+When sampling the initial scene graph, the attributes of all objects and the number of visible objects are balanced.
 Recall that the plane is separated into the visible area and invisible area and only objects in the visible area appear in the image of the initial state.
 The two diagrams on the top row of Figure~\ref{fig:statistics} show the statistics of these two factors.
+We can see that they are strictly balanced.